Congratulations

 The Medal for Academic Excellence is one of the highest recognitions of academic excellence presented to UCW students.

-University Canada West established the Teaching and Learning Excellence Awards to recognize outstanding faculty and staff.
+UCW established the Teaching and Learning Excellence Awards to recognize outstanding faculty and staff.

 Teaching & Learning Excellence Awards